SU-E-alt/ai-ethics-cards/README.md

-# AI Bootcamp Ethics Card Deck
+# AI Bootcamp Human-in-the-Loop Ethics Card Deck

-This project provides an interactive card deck for exploring non-human ethics in AI systems.
+This project provides an interactive card deck for exploring human ethics in AI systems.
 Each table receives a unique seeded shuffle to guide discussion.

 ## Features
 - Seeded shuffle per table using URL parameters